Nanoscale Electrochemistry

 Nanoplasmonic Photoelectrochemistry

 Noble metal nanoparticles are evolving as a new class of photocatalysts due to their efficient light harvesting ability via localized surface plasmon resonance (LSPR).
 The hot carriers generated through non-radiative decay of surface plasmon facilitate efficient interfacial photochemical reactions.
-We aim to explore the strategy of integrating plasmonic nanoparticles and semiconductor thin films to enhance the photochemical efficiency via tailoring the band alignment, light absorption, and surface reactivity of the hybrid structures.
+We explore the strategies of integrating plasmonic nanoparticles and semiconductor thin films to enhance the photoelectrochemical reactivity and efficiency.